pedrodiniz01/rideshare-app-2024/README.md

 - **Success (200 OK)**: Returns a success message indicating that the user has been registered successfully.
 - **Bad Request (400)**: Returns an error message if the registration request is invalid or if the user type is not recognized.

-# Notification System
+# 3. Notification System
 - I created kafka consumers that read from the desired topics and "notify" using SystemOutPrintLn the received messages.
 - Additionally when there's a match between a driver and rider, the consumer reads from topic "**ride-request-acceptance-topic**" and saves it on database.

-# Find Driver Near Me - Matching Algorithm
+# 4. Find Driver Near Me - Matching Algorithm
 I used a very simple algorithm to measure the distance between driver and rider request, named Manhattan Distance Calculation algorithm.

-## Formula
+## 4.1 Formula
 Math.abs(lon2 - lon1) + Math.abs(lat2 - lat1);

-## Explanation
+## 4.2 Explanation
 The Java function will essentially iterate through all driver locations, applying the formula to calculate distances.
 It then returns the shortest distance to determine the most suitable driver for the given scenario.

-# Potential Improvements And Additional Comments
+# 5. Opinion on Exercise
-- I found the exercise very interesting challenge and fun.
+- I found the exercise very interesting, challenging and fun.
 It provided me with the opportunity to learn a few new things along the way.

-- Unfortunately, I didn't have the desired amount of time to complete the exercise as I had hoped, mainly due to being out of town over the weekend.
+## 6. Potential Improvements

-## Potential Improvements
+Since I was out of town during the exercise period, I nominated a few points I would like to have improved.

 - The first point I would improve would be database scheme and matching algorithm.
-I would research for a better matching alogirthm and implement a more efficient way to compare driver and rider location (using partitions maybe??).
+I would research for a better matching alogirthm and implement a more efficient way to compare driver and rider location (using partitions maybe?).
 - I would implement more design patterns.
 A few that would improve code quality would be Builder, Factory method.
-- There are alot of more complex validation in order to control edge cases
+- There are alot of more complex validation in order to control edge cases.
 - Improve error handling.
 - Develop API swagger to easily understand how APIs work.
-- There's more work to do in order to respect SOLID and GRASP principles and improve work quality overall.
+- There's more work to do in order to respect SOLID and GRASP principles and improve work quality overall (isolate better class responsabilities).